The Minox enlightenment

 Capacitor: A 100 µF electrolytic capacitor is used to buffer the electrical energy.
 When the capacitor is fully charged, it holds a significant amount of energy ready to be discharged through the flashbulb.

-Charging Circuit: The charging circuit consists of the resistor R connected in series with the battery and the capacitor C. This 2 kΩ resistor limits the current flow to prevent the flash bulb from being ignited by the battery.
-The current of I = U/R = 15V/2kΩ = 7.5 mA is not sufficient for this, but charges the capacitor quickly.
+Charging Circuit: The charging circuit consists of the battery, resistor R, flash bulb H and capacitor C connected in series.
+The 2.2 kΩ resistor limits the current flow to prevent the flash bulb from being ignited by the battery.
+The current of I = U/R = 15V/2.2 mkΩ = 6.8 mA is not sufficient for this, but charges the capacitor quickly.

-As long as an unused flash bulb is inserted, current flows from the battery to the capacitor.
+As long as an unused flash bulb is inserted, current flows from the battery to the capacitor to charge it.
+As soon as the capacitor is charged, a very low current continues to flow.
+This is due to the leakage current of the capacitor.
 Without a bulb, this circuit is interrupted.
-The bulb should therefore only be inserted shortly before the flash is triggered to prevent the battery from slowly discharging.
+The bulb should not be inserted for months to prevent the battery from slowly discharging.
 After the flash is triggered, the circuit inside the bulb is interrupted.
 A used bulb can therefore remain in the device without the battery discharging.

 Trigger Circuit: The trigger circuit controls the discharge of the capacitor through the flashbulb.
-It involved the sync contact S, mechanically linked to the camera’s shutter mechanism.
-When the shutter was released, the switch closed at the right moment, completing the circuit between the capacitor and the flashbulb.
+It involves the sync contact S, mechanically linked to the camera’s shutter mechanism.
+When the shutter is released, the switch is closed at the right moment, completing the circuit between the capacitor and the flashbulb.

 Synchronization: To synchronize the flash with the camera’s shutter, the trigger switch was designed to close at the appropriate moment during the shutter’s travel, see above.
 This ensured that the flash occurred when the shutter was fully open, capturing the image on the film.